-Face coverings are mandatory on public transport and in a number of indoor premises.
+Face coverings are mandatory on public transport and in a number of indoor premises, including visitors to storage and distribution facilities.

 People are also encouraged to wear face coverings in enclosed public spaces where there are people they do not normally meet.
-If you choose to wear one, it is important to use face coverings properly and wash your hands before putting them on and before and after taking them off.
+It is important to use face coverings properly and wash your hands before putting them on and before and after taking them off.